phjorgensen/.dotfiles/docs/Install NixOS on a new computer.md

 - Try to rebuild the system from a remote flake?
   - Try to create a new repo with just the flake and do `--flake github:phjorgensen/nix-config`.
   - Or find a way to reference a subfolder of the .dotfiles repo.
+- Find a good way to authenticate to GitHub.
+  - This should be one of the steps of the installation.
+I can clone the repo, but not push to it.
+  - Path of least resistance, I can just add an SSH key.
+But it's a hassle.
+  - Maybe I can get `git-credential-oauth` to work?
+If not, maybe check out Git Credential Manager again?